Performance Details

 Target #3: Attract maximum industry investment in mineral exploration in Alaska for each state dollar spent on mineral resource assessment.

-A3: Core Service - Produce timely and reliable new information on geologic hazards in areas at risk of casualties, economic losses, and infrastructure failure from natural disasters. |
+| A3: Core Service - Geologic hazards information is produced in areas at risk of casualties, economic losses, and infrastructure failure from natural disasters. |

 Target #1: Publish reports or maps providing improved assessment of geologic hazards that could pose significant risks to public safety or infrastructure.